 As you enter, skip the cosmetics and head for the basement, where you’ll find a fantastic deli and small cafe, along with an award-winning book department – I can spend a long time here in my happy place!

 RELATED POST: Five Ideas for a Short Break in Norfolk

 Enjoy Afternoon Tea at The Assembly House

-Afternoon tea in the The Assembly House Hotel in Norwich is a real treat and considered the best afternoon tea in Norwich by many.
+Afternoon tea in the Assembly House Hotel in Norwich is a real treat and is considered one of the best afternoon teas in Norwich by many.